 Awaab's Law

 We know that the safety and quality of your home is what matters most.
-That’s why we made some big changes ahead of Awaab's Law coming into effect on 27th October 2025.
+That’s why we made some big changes ahead of Awaab's Law, which came into effect on 27th October 2025.

 This law, introduced as part of the Social Housing (Regulation) Act 2023, isn't just about meeting deadlines; it’s about our commitment to safer homes, especially when dealing with damp and mould.
 Our promise is simple: we're working to make sure every customer lives in a safe home.